Skip to Content

 Akumal is located 23 miles (38 km) south of the hotel zones in Playa del Carmen and 65 miles (104 km) south of Cancun.

-It is about half-way between Playa del Carmen and Tulum (however, we do NOT recommend doing both in the same day).
+It is about half-way between Playa del Carmen and Tulum (however, we do NOT recommend the snorkeling and Tulum in the same day).

 There are several ways to get to Akumal, but there are really only three good ways–rental car, a colectivo (the shared local mini-vans), or a private tour.